-The application of the amendments is not expected to have significant impact on the financial position and performance of the Group.
+The application of the amendments is not expected to have material impact on the Group's financial position and performance.

 BASIS OF PREPARATION OF CONSOLIDATED FINANCIAL STATEMENTS AND 3.
 SIGNIFICANT ACCOUNTING POLICIES

 3.1 Basis of preparation of consolidated financial statements